MystPi/bella/docs/language.md

 [2, true, "foo", [x, y, z], 4.5]
 ```

-Lists are immutible and cannot have items added or removed.
+Lists are immutable and cannot have items added or removed.
 The `+` operator helps with this by being able to concatenate two lists, returning a new one.

 ```
 [1, 2, 3] + [4, 5, 6]